IshikawaRasoto/integration-workshop-3/Melody.md

 ## Project description 📋

-The project will work arround a wood board that will be painted on top with a music sheet template.
+The project will work around a wood board that will be painted on top with a music sheet template.

 ![PartituraBranca](https://github.com/user-attachments/assets/24a49d9d-935f-4660-8890-c2ee6ce10ac3)